mmbman/Katagiri/1980-04-19-Blue-Cliff-Record-Case-3-Talk-1.md

 This development of your life is completely beyond human speculation.
 Because when you do gassho, just do gassho.
 Be one with gassho, be one with zazen.
 At that time, your life is really working with zazen, without leaving any trace, anything between zazen and you.
 That is, according to [Dogen's](glossary#dogen) term, [shikan](glossary#shikan).

-Even though, regardless of whether you are conscious of the truth or not, Buddhas and patriarchs constantly teach us there is a great function of existence, truth.
+Regardless of whether you are conscious of the truth or not, Buddhas and patriarchs constantly teach us there is a great function of existence, truth.
 So constantly we have to say [it], because the intent is that you will realize, sooner or later, that there is something transcendental.
 That means, there is a way to live, to show, to demonstrate, to manifest yourself as you are, what you are, freely.
 This is development of human life, deepening your life.

 ##### 27:19

-In other words, I told you before, the modern civilization is pretty good for us.
+In other words, I told you before: modern civilization is pretty good for us.
 Consciousness is pretty good for us.
 But we have to transcend the function of consciousness.

 Transcend doesn’t mean to destroy consciousness.
 Transcend is not to attach to any expected [ideas?].
 Consciousness is good or consciousness is bad, we cannot say.
 Transcend means through consciousness we should live in the best way, day after day.
 Think carefully, through and through, then live in the best way.
 But – you cannot stay with your consciousness, by which you have been lived in the best way.
 You must transcend your understanding, your best life.
 In other words, you should watch carefully your life, modern civilization, which we have created.
 That is really development of human life.